MohammedAl-Rasheed/MohammedAl-Rasheed/README.md

 ## What I'm up to...
-- 🔨 𝙸'𝚖 𝚌𝚞𝚛𝚛𝚎𝚗𝚝𝚕𝚢 working on my writeups for 𝚙𝚒𝚌𝚘𝙲𝚃𝙵 𝟸0𝟸𝟷 after me and my [team](https://github.com/Team-Cha0s) placed 23rd out of 6215 teams globaly
+- 🔨 I'm currently working on my writeups for 𝚙𝚒𝚌𝚘𝙲𝚃𝙵 𝟸0𝟸𝟷 after me and my [team](https://github.com/Team-Cha0s) placed 23rd out of 6215 teams globaly
-- 🔨 I'm 𝚌𝚞𝚛𝚛𝚎𝚗𝚝𝚕𝚢 working on a discord bot called SnipeBot it's goal is to be aple to snipe anything a user would wish from the internet
+- 🔨 I'm currently working on a discord bot called SnipeBot it's goal is to be aple to snipe anything a user would wish from the internet

 ## 🎯 What I plan to work on in the near future
 - ✍️ Create solutions for past ECOO programming contest and place decently well in the 2021 contest